 - 90km/hr on normal roads

 - 20km/hr in indicated residential zones

 - Tolls: Cash and credit cards may be used for the payment of tolls.
 Toll roads in Spain are represented by the letters AP, while toll-free motorways are identified by the letter A. The rates and ways to pay can be found at Autopistas.com

 - Emergency Number:

 - 112 for Police, Fire Brigade and Ambulance

-Please let us know if you ave any questions and please let tell us about a Spain road trip you may have been on and what was your favourite place to visit.
-We love hearing from you.
+Please let us know if you have any questions and please let tell us about any of the Spanish road trips you may have been on and what was your favourite place to visit.
+We love hearing from you